 Some 16mm has only one set of holes -- like Regular 8 film.

 Spacing of the holes in 16mm movie film is different than Standard 8mm movie film (Regular 8mm movie film) -- also called Standard 8 film.

 Super 8mm movie movie film has smaller holes - less than half the size of Standard 8mm movie film (Regular 8mm movie film) movie film.
 Spacing is different.

 Correct Film Transfer is very different for each.

-Early 16mm and Regular 8mm film: the hole in a
+Early 16mm and Standard 8mm movie film (Regular 8mm movie film): the hole in a spool was

 Later, 16mm spools standardized with a square hole.

 Later, Standard 8mm movie film (Regular 8mm movie film) spools standardized with a round hole -- with a notch on one side of the reel or both.